True Stories. Youth Voices. Shared Learning.

 Above: SAYiT members Destiny, Maeve, and Olive after leading a session for educators at the DeeperLearning2018 conference.

-Above: Storytellers at SAYiT’s first youth storytelling event, in 2016.
 Below: A short video about SAYiT’s most recent event, ExtraCredit2018.
 Both (sold out!) events have featured high school students sharing stories from across Anchorage.

 SAYiT has hosted out-of-school, community-wide storytelling events featuring youth from high schools across Anchorage, developed a three-episode podcast about bullying and bullying prevention using (with permission) stories recorded in classes by other youth, and contributed to the ongoing revision and development of resources to support teachers and students who want to engage in story workshops at schools.
 (For a sweet example of a past project of their’s check out this storytelling advice video featuring recent Story Works participants.)